mmeendez8/mmeendez8.github.io/_posts/2024-08-25-mot-tracking-metrics.md

 However, IDF1 also has limitations:

 1. **IDF1 can decrease when improving detection**.
 Just avoiding FP can result in a better metric (A vs C in [Figure 2](#figure-2))
-2. **IoU is fixed** so more or less detection accuracy is not reflected on the metric
+2. **IoU threshold is fixed** so more or less detection accuracy is not reflected on the metric

 More limitations are presented in the HOTA paper.
 I recommend you to have a read because it is very well explained and intuitive.